martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 the CA's that issue certificates, the service administrators requesting them, and the protocol designers defining how things are named.

-## Audience {#audience}

-The primary audience for this document consists of application protocol designers.
-Secondarily, the audience consists of certification authorities, service providers, and client developers from technology communities that might reuse the recommendations in this document when defining certificate issuance policies, generating certificate signing requests, or writing software algorithms for identity matching.

 ## Changes since RFC 6125

 This document revises and obsoletes {{VERIFY}} based